kubernetes-hy/kubernetes-hy.github.io/data/part-3/2-deployment-pipeline.md

 <exercise name='Exercise 3.04: Project v1.4.1'>

-Improve the deployment so that each branch creates its own environment.
+Improve the deployment so that each branch creates its a separate environment.
+The main branch should still be deployed in the _default_ namespace.

 </exercise>